alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 1. Go to the [GOV.UK Pay admin site](https://selfservice.payments.service.gov.uk/login).
 1. Sign in to your GOV.UK Pay account.
-1. Go to _Switch services > Edit organisation details_.
+1. Go to _Switch services > Organisation details_.
 1. Complete the _Organisation name_ and _Organisation address_ fields on this page.
 1. Click _Save_ to see the following message: "Organisation details updated".